 10. You are not patient enough

-Even if all the odds are in your favor and you are doing everything well, the Philodendron cuttings still need up to 6 weeks to fully develop new roots.
+Even if all the odds are in your favour and you are doing everything well, the Philodendron cuttings still need up to 6 weeks to fully develop new roots.

 After 4 weeks of propagation, you want to check for any root growth.
 If you are growing the cuttings in water, you can take the cuttings out of the water and look if the roots are big enough.
 However, if you are growing the cuttings in soil, gently pull the cutting towards you.
 If you feel any resistance, that means the cutting has started to root.